Ernesto Pérez Balladares: Corruption allegations and arrest

-In November 1999, following allegations that he had participated in the illegal sale of US visas to Chinese immigrants, the US revoked Pérez Balladares' tourist visa.
+In November 1999, following allegations that he had participated in the illegal sale of US visas to Chinese immigrants, the US revoked Pérez Balladares's tourist visa.

 The Panamanian government opened an investigation of the former president for money laundering in September 2009, however not enough evidence was available to prove such allegations.

 On January 14, 2010, he was placed under house arrest over accusations that he accepted money from Lucky Games SA casino.
 It was the first arrest of a former Panamanian president.
 In April, the bank account of his company Shelf Holding Inc. was frozen, and Pérez Balladares was required to hand over his passport following a trip to Peru.
 District Attorney Jose Ayu Prado announced in October 2010 that there was sufficient evidence to charge Pérez Balladares with money laundering.
 A preliminary hearing on the case was held on April 11, 2011, and the case was dismissed by the judge two weeks later.
 In December 2012, Ayu Prado was nominated to the Supreme Court.
 Perez Balladares stated via Twitter that the appointment was a trade for having persecuted him.

 Pérez Balladares was later charged with slander for calling comptroller Alvin Weeden a narcocriminal.
 The former president was convicted on February 17, 2012, and sentenced to a $3,000 fine or a year in prison.

 Minera Petaquilla

 In 1997, during the presidency of Ernesto Pérez Balladares, the National Assembly of Panama passed Law 9 approving a controversial mining concession contract between the state and the company Minera Petaquilla S.A. (later Minera Panama S.A.).
 This 30-year contract granted Minera Panama exclusive rights to explore, extract, exploit, process, refine, transport, sell and market copper and other precious metals within 13,600 hectares of land in Cocle province.

 Critics argued the lopsided deal infringed upon Panama's mineral rights sovereignty and gave away too much control over national resources to a private corporation, with little foresight into long-term impacts.
 Allegations emerged suggesting improper influence or corruption in the concession's approval.

-In December 2017, the Supreme Court of Justice of Panama ruled this 1997 law and contract were unconstitutional, after legal challenges were filed questioning its legality and Pérez Balladares' authority to broker such an agreement.
+In December 2017, the Supreme Court of Justice of Panama ruled this 1997 law and contract were unconstitutional, after legal challenges were filed questioning its legality and Pérez Balladares's authority to broker such an agreement.
 The court's ruling was reaffirmed and became final in June 2021 after various appeals were rejected.

 In December 2022, Panama's Official Gazette No. 29685 published Resolution No. 2022-234 from the National Directorate of Mineral Resources ordering Minera Panama to suspend mining activities and present a plan for safely preserving operations, in compliance with the court's judgement.
 This aimed to avoid damages and remedy conditions that could cause harm to the mining project, workers, or the environment, given Minera Panama no longer has a valid concession contract after the 2017 ruling.
 The resolution highlights the government's efforts to negotiate a new contract acceptable to both parties have been unsuccessful.